Arthur C. Clarke Award 2018 – Winner

 Charnock’s novel is entirely and definitively her own.
 It is lovingly crafted, beautifully made in the economical, expert way a piece of Arts and Crafts furniture is made – pure lines, and perfectly suited to its intended purpose… I found Charnock’s writing about mathematics, and pattern recognition especially to be – well, the only words that come close for me, paradoxically, are moving and beautiful.
 Charnock is clearly a gifted and sensitive author of acute intelligence, writing science fiction of a kind – quiet, intense, thoughtful – we could do with more of.

-—Nina Allan, author of The Race — Full review on The Spider’s Web
+—Nina Allan, author of The Rift — Full review on The Spider’s Web

 “…Gets the grey matter firing… Such easily accessible yet intelligent fiction can be quite a rarity, and one to be savored.”